 Each residence hall/floor has a Resident Assistant (RA): an upperclassman who has been carefully selected and trained to serve as a role model, peer helper, and information provider for their residents.
 RAs run hall programs to support their residential community and serve as a liaison between residents and the Student Life staff.

-6. Enjoy fellowship with friends by the ice cream truck
+6. Enjoy fellowship with friends at food truck events

 7. Eat the roasted corn on Derby Day and Earth Day

 Derby Day is a field day-style event held in the fall where food, fun and games are offered on the Gene and Jane Kester International Promenade.
 You can enjoy roasted corn, tug-of-war, volleyball, water slides, obstacle courses and much more.
 Earth Day is a celebration that welcomes local vendors and organizations to share fresh and sustainable food, information about local wildlife including a petting zoo, and other environmentally friendly practices.
 Both foster outdoor events where students can enjoy HPU’s inspiring campus, beautiful North Carolina weather and fellowship with their classmates.

 Your professors are here to help you.
 Whether you need some mentoring in a class or simply want life or career advice, professors have an open-door policy during their office hours.
 If you don’t understand something, ask.